kkeane/kubernetes-the-hard-way/cp.md

   server. api/all means, all apis.
 - --service-account-key-file: the encryption key that will be used to encrypt and verify service tokens.
-- --servuce-cluster-ip-range: the service network.
+- --service-cluster-ip-range: the service network.
 - --service-node-port-range: the port numbers that services can be visible as.
 - --kubelet-certificate-authority: the CA (or CAs) that can issue the client certificates for the kubelet service on worker nodes.